 8. Your husband is your biggest ally.
 Don’t kiss up to him because you’re weak or anything, just be nice because you need all the help you can get.
 You never needed a man so much in your life until motherhood and that’s okay.

-And if you are a single mama, YOU ARE AWESOME.
+And if you are a single mama, YOU ARE AMAZING and YOU GOT THIS.
 I pray you find your true love soon.
 And even if you don’t, I know there’s something amazing awaiting you right around the corner because GOD knows.

 9. At certain phases of motherhood, it’s all about survival.
 Wine, ice cream, crying, journaling, binge watching, extra work out or no work out- it doesn’t matter.
 Just survive, one day you’ll make it out the other side.